banq/jdonframework/readme.txt

 1. INTRODUCTION
 ---------------

-JdonFramework is a web application framework, it combines with rapidity and agility for your web application architecture.

 JdonFramework = Domain Model + In-Memory + Domain Events(Event Sourcing or CQRS)

+JdonFramework = DDD + DCI + ES;

+JdonFramework is a Java web application framework, it combines with rapidity and agility for your web application architecture.

 2. RELEASE NOTES
 ----------------